2019 United Kingdom local elections: Background

 A majority of the councils up for election in this year were last elected in 2015, the same day as the general election.
-The result of the 2018 local elections saw the collapse of the United Kingdom Independence Party's vote, largely to the benefit of the Conservatives.
+The result of the 2018 local elections saw the collapse of the UK Independence Party's vote, largely to the benefit of the Conservatives.
 The Liberal Democrats made gains in 2018; David Cutts, a professor of political science at the University of Birmingham, argued that the 2019 elections would be more a test of their relevance as the elections were in old strongholds of theirs.

 In the run-up to the elections, Facebook announced that they would only allow political adverts from authenticated accounts.
 The government also funded a grant scheme for disabled candidates to participate, funding 60 candidates.

 Brexit dominated UK politics leading up to the local elections.
 In March, there was a demonstration in London, the Put it to the People March, in favour of a second referendum on EU membership, with an attendance reported to be between several hundred thousand and over one million.
 In addition, an online petition calling for revocation of the UK's withdrawal notification under Article 50 TEU reached over 6 million signatures, becoming the fastest signed petition ever in the UK.
 On 29 March thousands of pro-Brexit marchers demonstrated in Parliament Square in London.
 Though the UK was set to leave the European Union on 29 March, this was initially delayed till 12 April, then was further delayed to 31 October.
 Because of this longer extension, the UK participated within elections to the European Parliament in order to avoid a no-deal scenario on 1 June.

 In April, protests in London around Parliament Square and Westminster organised by the environmental pressure group Extinction Rebellion took place, in which activist blocked roads, bridges and glued themselves to public buildings.
 A total of 1,130 people were arrested during the demonstrations.

 Vince Cable, leader of the Liberal Democrats, announced on 14 March that he would be stepping down from that role, with a new leadership election to be held after the May local elections.
 There has been pressure within the Conservative party on prime minister Theresa May to resign following the local elections, triggering a new leadership election.